Hundreds stormed an airport in Russia's Dagestan, looking for passengers from Israel

 Russian President Vladimir Putin will hold a meeting with top security officials to discuss the cause of the events, Peskov told reporters.

-RIA Novosti, a Russian state news agency, cited the Dagestan governor as saying the unrest was coordinated by "traitors" based in Ukraine.
+RIA Novosti, a Russian state news agency, cited the Dagestan governor as saying the unrest was coordinated on Telegram by "traitors" based in Ukraine.

 Ukrainian President Vladimir Zelenskyy pointed to the riots as another example of Russia's aggressive brand of nationalism.